ta-data-lis/lab-reading-stats-concepts/README.md

 One example:
 Our application has a lot of mini-games.
 We want people to reach the games that we think are the best but the behaviour is not the expected, they don't reach them.

-So we call a designer and after a lot of work he shows us a new design for our application: we will add a botton specific for that kinf of games inviting the users to click on it:
+So we call a designer and after a lot of work he shows us a new design for our application: we will add a button specific for that kinf of games inviting the users to click on it:

 *Click here to discover cool games!*

 We think it will work but can we be sure?
-So instead of implementing this new botton for all users, we implement it for 10% and we compare the results with the users that didn't have it.
+So instead of implementing this new button for all users, we implement it for 10% and we compare the results with the users that didn't have it.
 Is there a significant difference?
-Is our botton working?
+Is our button working?

 Read more about A/B testing with a couple of examples: